 Strategic Aim Action Managed By Assigned To Due Date Priority FIS1: Tenants and applicants will be able to access financial support including advice on benefits and debts More widely promote the services available to tenants and applicants and ensure access for all in need, including the development of a brand identity for Financial Inclusion communications to improve accessibility.
-Jane Maguire Carl Wallace / Pamela Holstein 31/01/16 Med Provide advice and guidance in areas where those in need feel comfortable or where they regularly visit e.g. The Zone, schools/colleges, children's centres, community centres and faith groups.
-Jane Maguire Carl Wallace / Cliff Talbot Ongoing Med Provide early support to prospective tenants who are on the waiting list prior to them beginning their tenancy, including encouraging the take-up of bank accounts and financial support and assistance.
-Jane Maguire Carl Wallace / Cliff Talbot Ongoing High Strategically plan to ensure funding is available for the continued provision of this service if necessary, including undertaking a cost/benefit analysis of the provision of this service to provide a business case to support its future direction.
-Jane Maguire Jane Maguire / Carl Wallace 31/12/15 High Develop a system to easily identify those who are at risk of financial exclusion and financial vulnerability and to base any targeted work on these findings.
-Peter Morrison Peter Morrison 31/03/16 High FIS2: Tenants and applicants will understand and be able to prepare for welfare reform, benefit changes and other factors influencing their financial position Planned, targeted and ongoing communication regarding welfare reform and benefit changes including the promotion of information on the website and consistent branding/marketing.
+Jane Maguire Carl Wallace / Pamela Holstein 31/09/16 Med Provide advice and guidance in areas where those in need feel comfortable or where they regularly visit e.g. The Zone, schools/colleges, children's centres, community centres and faith groups.
+Jane Maguire Carl Wallace / Cliff Talbot 31/03/17 Med Provide early support to prospective tenants who are on the waiting list prior to them beginning their tenancy, including encouraging the take-up of bank accounts and financial support and assistance.
+Jane Maguire Carl Wallace / Cliff Talbot 31/03/16 High Strategically plan to ensure funding is available for the continued provision of this service if necessary, including undertaking a cost/benefit analysis of the provision of this service to provide a business case to support its future direction.
+Jane Maguire Jane Maguire / Carl Wallace 31/03/16 High Develop a system to easily identify those who are at risk of financial exclusion and financial vulnerability and to base any targeted work on these findings.
+Peter Morrison Peter Morrison 31/03/16 High Conduct awareness raising and take-up campaigns for specific groups of people on low incomes e.g. the elderly твс твс 31/01/2017 Med FIS2: Tenants and applicants will understand and be able to prepare for welfare reform, benefit changes and other factors influencing their financial position Planned, targeted and ongoing communication regarding welfare reform and benefit changes including the promotion of information on the website and consistent branding/marketing.
 Carl Wallace Carl Wallace / Pamela Holstein Ongoing High Review arrears procedures to ensure we can anticipate payments and issue timely reminders.
 Jane Maguire Donna Ager 30/06/15 High Promote rent payment methods available.
-Jane Maguire Leigh McGarry / Jane Maguire / Donna Ager / BTLS / Peter Morrison / Andy Bryan / Craig Round Ongoing High
+Jane Maguire Leigh McGarry / Jane Maguire / Donna Ager / BTLS / Peter Morrison / Ongoing campaign before each year High